ranjitaneesh/demia-java-sdk/README.md

  -Dusername="userid"<br/>
  -Dpassword="password"<br/>

-**Want to contribute back on demia java sdk**
+**Want to contribute back to demia java sdk?**<br/>
-All merge requests should be made to the develop branch.
+Fork the repository to your account.
+Make your changes.
+Create a pull request to merge to develop branch and not master.

 When providing a merge request please remember to provide the following